How To Apply

 The Application Process

-The Grantmaking Guidelines will help you understand how the Annenberg Foundation will assess your proposal.
+The Grantmaking Guidelines will help you understand how the Annenberg Foundation will assess your application.
+The SmartSimple User Guide has detailed instructions for the new application system.
 Our online grant application asks questions specifically related to these guidelines.
-Make sure to address each of the aspects of our guidelines in your proposal.
+Make sure to address each of the aspects of our guidelines in your application.

-Download a reference copy of our online grant application, our required documents checklist
+Download a reference copy of our online grant application

-Our online grant application asks questions about leadership, governance, and the constituents served that may require input from your leadership team.
-We highly recommend that you carefully review the reference copy of the online application and guidelines and prepare all required documents prior to starting the application process.
-Please note the word limits for some of the responses.
-The checklist will provide you with a description of the required documents.
+Our online grant application asks questions about leadership, governance, diversity, and the constituents served that may require input from your leadership team.
+We highly recommend that you carefully review the reference copy of the online LOI application and guidelines.
+Please note the word limits for some of the questions.

-Be prepared to upload the following required documents as part of your application utilizing your own templates:
+Please be prepared to upload the following required documents as part of the application process utilizing your own templates: